Fake likes: Researchers uncover Facebook 'collusion networks'

 The collusion networks exploit OAuth code, which lets third-party apps like iMovie and Spotify access users' Facebook accounts.

-Of course, the more likes a post gets, the more it gets pushed up in other people's feeds, ultimately bolstering a post's attention and influence.
-Meanwhile, authenticity has been a major issue for Facebook, which just Wednesday said it sold $100,000 worth of ads to inauthentic accounts likely linked to Russia during the election.
-It's also been working to combat fake news on the site and last month said its blocking false news websites from advertising on Facebook.
+Of course, the more likes a post gets, the more it gets pushed up in other people's feeds, ultimately bolstering its attention and influence.
+Authenticity has been a major issue for Facebook, which just Wednesday said it sold $100,000 worth of ads to inauthentic accounts likely linked to Russia during the election.
+It's also been working to combat fake news on the site and last month said it's blocking false news websites from advertising on Facebook.

 Facebook, in a statement Friday, said it's blocked "the activity described in this research" and isn't seeing it anymore on the site.